• Skip to main content

 Flour

-If you have the pantry trifecta on hand (flour, sugar, yeast), you can make almost any breakfast, lunch, dinner, or treat.
+You can make almost any breakfast, lunch, dinner, or treat with the pantry trifecta (flour, sugar, yeast).
 It’s cheap and can set you up for many foods from scratch.

 Flour is a staple on our cheapest grocery list.